argoproj/argo-cd/docs/security_considerations.md

 **Details:**

-Argo CD does not enforce rate-limiting or other anti-automation mechanisms which would mitigate admin password brute force.
+ArgoCD before v1.5.3 does not enforce rate-limiting or other anti-automation mechanisms which would mitigate admin password brute force.

-We are considering some simple options for rate-limiting.

 **Mitigation and/or workaround:**

+Rate-limiting and anti-automation mechanisms for local user accounts have been introduced with ArgoCD v1.5.3.

-As a workaround for mitigation until a fix is available, we recommend to disable local users and use SSO instead.
+As a workaround for mitigation if you cannot upgrade ArgoCD to v1.5.3 yet, we recommend to disable local users and use SSO instead.

 ### CVE-2020-8826 - Session-fixation